NIME-conference/nime-website/board.md

 ##### 3.1.2 Eligibility and term of office
 * The President must be a current member of the Board, but not a General Chair of an upcoming NIME
 * Once elected, the President should step down from other chairing roles within NIME
-* The first President of the NIME Board will be elected by the current Steering Committee
+* The first President of the NIME Board is elected by the last Steering Committee
 * All successive Presidents will be elected by Board members
 * The term of office is 3 years
 * The President can run again for this position but the maximum length of consecutive years is 9 (three consecutive mandates)